 The Boer Wars was the name given to the South African Wars of 1880-1 and 1899-1902, that were fought between the British and the descendants of the Dutch settlers (Boers) in Africa.
-After the first Boer War William Gladstone granted the Boers self-government in the Transvaal.
+After the first Boer War, William Gladstone granted the Boers self-government in the Transvaal.
+(1)

-The Boers, under the leadership of Paul Kruger, resented the colonial policy of Joseph Chamberlain and Alfred Milner which they feared would deprive the Transvaal of its independence.
+Paul Kruger, resented the colonial policy of Joseph Chamberlain and Alfred Milner which they feared would deprive the Transvaal of its independence.
 After receiving military equipment from Germany, the Boers had a series of successes on the borders of Cape Colony and Natal between October 1899 and January 1900.
 Although the Boers only had 88,000 soldiers, led by the outstanding soldiers such as Louis Botha, and Jan Smuts, the Boers were able to successfully besiege the British garrisons at Ladysmith, Mafeking and Kimberley.
+On the outbreak of the Boer War, the conservative government announced a national emergency and sent in extra troops.
+(2)

-Lord Kitchener, the Chief of Staff in South Africa, reacted to these raids by destroying Boer farms and moving civilians into concentration camps. the journalist, Emily Hobhouse, visited the Bloemfontein Concentration Camp in January 1901: "When the eight, ten or twelve people who lived in the bell tent were squeezed into it to find shelter against the heat of the sun, the dust or the rain, there was no room to stir and the air in the tent was beyond description, even though the flaps were rolled up properly and fastened.
+Lord Kitchener, the Chief of Staff in South Africa, reacted to these raids by destroying Boer farms and moving civilians into concentration camps.
+It was reported: "When the eight, ten or twelve people who lived in the bell tent were squeezed into it to find shelter against the heat of the sun, the dust or the rain, there was no room to stir and the air in the tent was beyond description, even though the flaps were rolled up properly and fastened.
 Soap was an article that was not dispensed.
 The water supply was inadequate.
 No bedstead or mattress was procurable.
 Fuel was scarce and had to be collected from the green bushes on the slopes of the kopjes by the people themselves.
 The rations were extremely meagre and when, as I frequently experienced, the actual quantity dispensed fell short of the amount prescribed, it simply meant famine."
+(9)

-The British action in South Africa was strongly opposed by many leading Liberal politicians and most of the Independent Labour Party as an example of the worst excesses of imperialism.
+The British action in South Africa grew increasingly unpopular and anti-war Liberal MPs and the leaders of the Labour Party saw it as an example of the worst excesses of imperialism.
 The Boer War ended with the signing of the Treaty of Vereeniging in May 1902.
 The peace settlement brought to an end the Transvaal and the Orange Free State as Boer republics.
-However, the British granted the Boers £3 million for restocking and repairing farm lands and promised eventual self-government (granted in 1907).
+However, the British granted the Boers £3 million for restocking and repairing farm lands and promised eventual self-government.
+David Lloyd George commented: "They are generous terms for the Boers.
+Much better than those we offered them 15 months ago - after spending £50,000 in the meantime".
+(15)

 It was late in the summer of 1900 that I first learnt of the hundreds of Boer women that became impoverished and were left ragged by our military operations.
 That the poor women who were being driven from pillar to post, needed protection and organized assistance.
 And from that moment I was determined to go to South Africa in order to render assistance to them.